Vikuuu/Vikuuu.github.io/_posts/2025-06-07-building-git-part-6.md

 In this case, we have a dir `nested` that has a file `bob.txt` but in the next `add` command, we changed the structure and `nested` became a file.
 And same for the `nested` with the nested files.

-To update our code to correct this, thing we will have to change the our `Index` struct.
+To update our code to correct this, thing we will have to change our `Index` struct.
 Currently, we storing things like this

 ```go